japanese literature

 Genre: Fiction

-• The tales of the Heike
+• New tales of tono.

 • The tale of Genji